FormalAnalysisOf/SPDM/README.md

 ------

-To run all tamarin models with all lemmas, execute
+To run all tamarin models with all lemmas,

+first make the oracle file executable

+`chmod +x oracle`

+and then execute

 `python3 tamarin_wrapper.py -f case_studies.tamjson`